Food on Food: Dublin Street Food Tour with local guide

 One traveler pointed out that they learned about Dublin neighborhoods and could even revisit some pubs afterward, thanks to Kevin’s recommendations.
 Others appreciated that they got to pick their own dishes, reducing waste and making the experience feel more personal.

-Several reviews highlight the knowledgeable guides who, besides sharing stories, also give tips for local bars and restaurants, extending the Dublin experience beyond just this tour.
+Several reviews highlight the guides who, besides sharing stories, also give tips for local bars and restaurants, extending the Dublin experience beyond just this tour.

 Who Should Consider This Tour?

 If you’re someone who loves food, stories, and local culture, this tour will suit you well.
 It’s especially good for travelers who appreciate the freedom to choose what to eat and want to explore Dublin’s hidden gems without the hassle of planning.
-The small group setting makes it more engaging, perfect for those who like a relaxed, friendly vibe.
+The small group setting makes it more engaging, great for those who like a relaxed, friendly vibe.

 However, if you’re on a tight schedule or prefer structured tasting menus with set dishes, this may not be your best fit.
 Also, those with limited mobility should consider walking distance and pace, but overall, it's accessible for most moderate fitness levels.